 - Your medical impediment is not severe enough to qualify.

 - You have enough functional ability to perform employment-related tasks.

 - You have the capacity to perform some type of new work.

 To qualify for disability, you need to prove the following:

 - You have been struggling with your disability for at least one consecutive year.

 - You expect your disability to last for a year or more; or, your disability is terminal.

 Examples of Medical Conditions That Qualify For Social Security Disability

-Examples of medical conditions that will generally qualify for SSD include (but are not limited to):
+Examples of medical conditions that generally qualify for SSD benefits include but are not limited to: